isabella232/SC_StefanGodoroja/Part 1/For Instructor/script.md

 ## Demo

 First, we need to sign in using testing account.
-Then, we need to add a test card.
+Then, we need to add a test card (using Wallet app).
 I'm using

 ```
 MasterCard